 The current tax position

-In line with HMRC’s long term approach to ensure that any tax liabilities are paid to them as soon as possible, it is necessary to complete a separate CGT return (and pay any CGT due) within 60 days of sale.
+In line with HMRC’s long term approach to ensure that any tax liabilities are paid to them as soon as possible, it’s necessary to complete a separate CGT return (and pay any CGT due) within 60 days of sale of a residential property.

 Does the property qualify for Private Residence Relief?
 (PPR)